buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 18 meters
 * **Duration**: 1 minute of real game time

 All objects in a 3-meter radius sphere within range are outlined in blue, green, or violet light (your choice).
 Any creature in the area when the spell is cast is also outlined in light if it fails a Reflex Saving Throw.
 For the duration, objects and affected creatures give off dim light in a 3-meter radius.
-Any Attack Roll against an affected creature or object has a +2 bonus if the attacker can see it, and the creature or object can't benefit from being invisible.
+Any Attack Roll against an affected creature or object has a +2 bonus if the attacker can see it, and the creature or object can' \*\*t benefit from being invisible.

 ### Mage Armor